Advice from a wedding photographer who’s shot at just about all of them!

-I’m often asked for advice on scheduling, event planning, other vendor recommendations, which I’m always happy to give.
+I’m often asked for advice on wedding day scheduling, wedding event planning and other wedding service supplier recommendations, which I’m always happy to give.
 But because the venue is chosen first, sometimes even before the dress, we photographers are unable to advise on this incredibly important decision, in spite of the fact that we are eminently placed to help.
 We’ve shot at all the venues, often in inclement weather, at all times of year.
-We’ve experienced good and bad service from all kinds of wedding vendors.
-I certainly have a mental list of the very best in the business when it comes to event management and superlative customer service.
+We’ve experienced good and bad service from all kinds of wedding venues.
+I certainly have a mental list of the very best in the business when it comes to wedding event management and superlative customer service.

 So I thought it high time I shared that knowledge with you, dear reader.
 Now, it would be very bad business practice for me to tell you of venues that I don’t recommend, so this is more a top ten list to help, hopefully, those whose guest lists (and budgets!) run from big to small.
 All these venues have delighted both my brides and grooms, and me, on multiple occasions, so hopefully, this blog might help one or two couples to choose wisely.

 So what makes a wedding venue shine for me?
 Well, it has to work in all weathers for a start.
 That means that it will rock, come rain or shine.
 Some venues are great for the exterior grounds but aren’t so pretty indoors, so if it rains, we’re a bit stuffed.
 The converse is also true – if the building itself is fabulous but the location sucks, sorry, but that don’t cut it for me.
 Secondly, what’s the scran like?
 I’m an unashamed foodie, and wedding breakfasts are important.
-Good food doesn’t have to be too expensive, but whether it’s pricey or affordable, it’s got to be served on time.
+Good food doesn’t have to be too expensive, but whether it’s pricey or affordable, it’s got to be served on time – and it’s got to be what the bride and groom ordered!
 There are venues out there where I’ve worked really hard to ‘release’ the wedding party in plenty of time for the meal only to discover that the venue isn’t ready and the meal is delayed.
 Finally, staff should be friendly, involved and helpful – as far as I’m concerned, all wedding day staff (I include myself and my assistants in this) have a common goal of making every wedding the best day that the couple and their guests can remember.
 I hate it when the ball gets dropped!

 Here’s my absolute favourite venues for weddings in Merseyside and Cheshire: